Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 It may also add some extra layers of protection to both the streaming server and database when configured correctly.

 ### **Why do we use Gunicorn and SQLAlchemy?**
 Gunicorn, or **Green Unicorn**, is a Python based web server program that works with Flask.
 Gunicorn can handle multiple requests at the same time and allows for multiple workers on the same CPU core, making it generally faster and more reliable than just a Flask application.
 Gunicorn sits in front of the Flask application, allowing you to use a normal Flask application with Gunicorn to gain its benefits.
-There for we decided to use it in oure project to make the Flask application faster and more reliable.
+Therefore we decided to use it in our project to make the Flask application faster and more reliable.

 SQLAlchemy is a Python based library that allows you to use Python code to interact with a database instead of using raw SQL queries.
 We use SQLAlchemy to allow the Flask application to request the necessary information from the database VM, like video title, views, and the streaming URL.